flenniken/utf8tests/procedures.md

 __Why it Failed?__

-My interpertation of the specification is that it is invalid to replace noncharacters with the replacement character when Perl encodes text since the text could be for internal use and stored.
+My interpretation of the specification is that it is invalid to replace noncharacters with the replacement character when Perl encodes text since the text could be for internal use and stored.